Tag Archive for: River Thames

 1. Explore the 18th century prison cells at Oxford Castle & Prison

-Cruising from our base at Oxford on the River Thames, it’s a tranquil three-hour cruise to moorings at Hythe Bridge, close to Oxford Castle.
-The journey travels six miles and passes through three locks.
+Cruising from our base at Lower Heyford on the Oxford Canal, it’s a tranquil 8-hour cruise to moorings at Hythe Bridge, close to Oxford Castle.
+The journey to Oxford and back travels 29 miles and passes through 20 locks (10 each way).
 Oxford Castle was founded by the Norman baron Robert D’Oilly the elder in 1071, but most of the fortress was destroyed in the English Civil War.
 By the 18th century, the remaining buildings had become Oxford’s local prison.
-Today, as well as exploring the castle’s tower, crypt and mound, visitors can take a guided tour of the prison and learn about the lives of the people who were held there.
+Today, as well as exploring the castle’s tower, crypt and mound, you can take a guided tour of the old prison.

 2. See the Changing of the Guard at Windsor Castle

 You can visit Windsor Castle on a narrowboat holiday departing from Aldermaston on the Kennet & Avon Canal in Berkshire.
-It takes two days to reach Windsor Castle, the oldest and largest occupied castle in the world.
+It takes 2 days to reach Windsor Castle, the oldest and largest occupied castle in the world.
 The journey travels 39 miles and passes through 22 locks.
 With 1,000 years of Royal history to discover, including Charles II’s magnificent State Apartments, Windsor Castle is packed with treasures from the Royal Collection.
-The Changing of the Guard ceremony, which takes place on Thursdays and Saturdays at 11am, is a colour spectacle of British pageantry, with a continuing military purpose.
+The Changing of the Guard ceremony, which takes place on Thursdays and Saturdays at 11am, is a colour spectacle of British pageantry.

 3. Climb the ramparts at Warwick Castle

-From our Stockton on the Grand Union Canal in Warwickshire, it’s a seven-hour journey, passing through 20 locks, to reach Warwick Castle on the banks of the River Avon.
+From Stockton on the Grand Union Canal in Warwickshire, it’s a 7-hour journey, passing through 20 locks, to Warwick Castle on the banks of the River Avon.
 This is an amazing castle to visit on a narrowboat holiday!
-Dating back to William the Conqueror, Warwick Castle has ramparts to climb, the spooky Castle Dungeon tour to experience, the Great Hall and Staterooms to explore, and the sights, sounds and smells of the medieval period to witness in the Kingmaker exhibition.
-There are also soaring birds of prey and trebuchet firing displays to watch, landscaped gardens wonder through and regular special live action performances.
+Dating back to William the Conqueror, Warwick Castle has ramparts to climb, the spooky Castle Dungeon tour to experience and the Great Hall and Staterooms to explore.
+You’ll also find the sights, sounds and smells of the medieval period to witness in the Kingmaker exhibition.
+And there are soaring birds of prey displays to watch, landscaped gardens wonder through and regular special live action performances.

 4. Find out about the siege at Skipton Castle